immerse-eu/research_database/README.md

 # research_database

-Includes code to import data from different sources into the research database
+Python scripts to import data from multiple data capture platforms to a central relational research database in the IMMERSE consortium